georgekhananaev/nasdaq-api-data-to-plots/README.md

 6. pip install datetime
 7. pip install PyQt5
 8. pip install scikit-learn

-This two needed only for the menu.py
-9. pip install termcolor
+9. pip install termcolor (For the menu.py only)
-10. pip install colored
+10. pip install colored (For the menu.py only)

-For Ubuntu/Debian based, if you missing these two:
-11. sudo apt-get install python3-tk python3-dev
+11. sudo apt-get install python3-tk python3-dev (Ubuntu/Debian based, if you missing these)

 ## All my Ubuntu libraries(can remove what you don't need):